Chapter 8 – Regulations for Students

-8.85.12 Normally, the Curricular Affairs Committee, the Graduate Council, and the Council for Research shall serve as the coordinating and review committee respectively for proposals for new undergraduate degree programs, for new graduate degree programs, and for new centers, including partnerships, bureaus and institutes.
+8.85.12 Normally, the Curriculum and Standards Committee, the Graduate Council, and the Center Review Subcommittee of the Committee for Research and Creative Activities shall serve as the coordinating and review committee respectively for proposals for new undergraduate degree programs, for new graduate degree programs, and for new centers, including institutes, bureaus, partnerships, and similar entities.
 If questions arise as to the appropriate committee to serve as the coordinating and review committee for a proposal for a new program, the Faculty Senate Executive Committee shall determine which committee has responsibility.
-The Executive Committee may establish or recommend establishing a special committee to serve as the coordinating and review committee for a proposal. #11-12–25
+The Executive Committee may establish or recommend establishing a special committee to serve as the coordinating and review committee for a proposal. #11-12–25, #17-18-23

 8.85.13 Proposals shall be prepared using formats and criteria specified by the RI Office of the Postsecondary Commissioner and kept on file in the office of the Provost and Vice President for Academic Affairs. #11-12–25